-Revenue recognition -The Organization previously adopted Accounting Standards Codification (ASC) Topic 606, Revenue from Contracts with Customers.
-ASC 606 prescribes a five-step model that includes: (1) identify the contract; (2) identify the performance obligations; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations; and (5) recognize revenue when (or as) performance obligations are satisfied.
-All significant revenue streams of the Organization are non-exchange transactions (e.g. contributions) and are not subject to ASC 606.
+Revenue recognition - The Organization uses a five-step model set forth by U.S. GAAP to recognize revenue that includes: (1) identify the contract; (2) identify the performance obligations; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations; and (5) recognize revenue when (or as) performance obligations are satisfied.
+Revenue streams that are non-exchange transactions (e.g. contributions) are not subject to this recognition model.